GoraNetwork/developer-quick-start/evm/README.md

 ```
 `./my_base_sepolia_private_hex_key.txt` is the example path to a text file
 containing private key for the account you want to use for deployment,
 in hex form.
-It can usually be found in account tools section if wallet
+It can usually be found in account tools section of wallet
 software such as Metamask.

 The environment variables will be picked up by the example-running script